tjyanjing/et_radiation/README.md

-# et_radiation
+# netrad
-repository for ETo and net solar radiation from temperature and geographic locations
+repository for machine-learning methods that predict net solar radiation using minimum climatological data